Hot Posts

 The Story: File your End-of-Shift Report.
 How was your "hack"?
 Be honest.

-The Activity: Students use their Printable "End-of-Shift" Report to complete their Self-Reported Grade.
+The Activity: Students use their printable "End-of-Shift" Report (found in the Master QERC Folder) to complete their Self-Reported Grade.

 🔟 Master Analyst (A "10" Report)

 I collected **at least 5** stickers.
 I can look at any scenario and *immediately* know which formula to use (Step 1).
-I can teach the 5-step hack to another recruit.
+I can teach the 4-step hack to another recruit.

 My Reflection: (Explain the difference between a "Half-Life" problem and a "Doubling Time" problem.
 What are the *key words* you look for?)